Synthetic Difference in Differences: Large-Sample Inference

 \section{Large-Sample Inference}

-Asymptotic results derived in the previous section can be used to motivate practical methods for large-sample inference using SDID.
-As shown in Theorem \ref{theo:asymptotic-linearity}, SDID is asymptotically Gaussian under appropriate conditions,

-where the asymptotic variance $V_\tau$ does not depend on the noise in the synthetic control weights $\homega$ or $\hlambda$.
-This result implies that as long as we have a consistent estimator for $V_\tau$ we can use conventional confidence intervals
+The asymptotic result from the previous section can be used to motivate practical methods for large-sample inference using SDID.
+Under appropriate conditions, the estimator is asymptotically normal and zero-centered; thus, if these conditions hold and we have a consistent estimator for its asymptotic variance $V_\tau$, we can use conventional confidence intervals

 to conduct asymptotically valid inference.
-In this section, we discuss three approaches to implementing confidence intervals of this type.
+In this section, we discuss three approaches to variance estimation for use in confidence intervals of this type.

 The first proposal we consider, described in detail in Algorithm \ref{alg:boot}, involves a clustered bootstrap \citep{efron1979bootstrap} where we independently resample units.
 As argued in \citet*{Bertrand2004did}, unit-level bootstrapping presents a natural approach to inference with panel data when repeated observations of the same unit may be correlated with each other.
 The bootstrap is simple to implement and, in our experiments, appears to yield robust performance in large panels.
 The main downside of the bootstrap is that it may be computationally costly as it involves running the full SDID algorithm for each bootstrap replication, and for large datasets this can be prohibitively expensive.